-Assuming a spectral index of -1.1, one can extrapolate the flux density we measured with the EVN to the bands used by Sanchez-Bermudez et al. (2019).
-We obtain flux densities of $\sim 1.0$ and $\sim 0.58$ mJy at 5.0 and 8.4 GHz, respectively.
-These values are indeed significantly lower than measured in 2006 and 2016 epochs, in agreement with the statement that our measurement occurs close to apastron, when the synchrotron emission should be minimum.
-One can consider that our measurement close to apastron is providing us with the bottom flux value of the full radio light curve.
+Assuming a spectral index of -1.1, we can extrapolate the flux density measured with the EVN to the bands used by Sanchez-Bermudez et al. (2019).
+We obtain flux densities of ~ 1.0 and ~ 0.58 mJy at 5.0 and 8.4 GHz, respectively.
+These values are indeed significantly lower than measured in 2006 and 2016 epochs, in agreement with the notion that our measurement occurs close to apastron, when the synchrotron emission should be minimum.
+We may consider the fact that our measurement close to apastron provides us with the bottom flux value of the full radio light curve.

-Our radio measurement deserves to be compared to the expected thermal free-free emission from the winds of the system.
-We adopted the approach described for instance by Wright & Barlow (1975) to calculate reasonable values of the thermal flux density for the three stellar winds contributing to this triple system.
+Our radio measurement ought to be compared to the expected thermal free-free emission from the winds of the system.
+We adopted the approach described, for instance, by Wright & Barlow (1975) to calculate reasonable values of the thermal flux density for the three stellar winds contributing to this triple system.
 In agreement with Leitherer et al. (1995), we assumed values of the molecular weight, the mean electron number, and the RMS ionic charge of 1.8, 1.0, and 1.0, respectively.
 Focusing on the outer parts of the wind where the measurable thermal radio emission is expected to come from, we assumed a clumping factor of the order of 4.0 (Runacres & Owocki 2002) and an electron temperature equal to 30% of the stellar effective temperature (Drew 1990).
-All useful parameters are summarized in Table 3.
+All useful parameters are summarised in Table 2.
 We thus predict thermal flux densities at the μJy level for all component at 18 cm.
 These values are about three orders of magnitude lower than our actual measurement.
 Let's also mention that in principle some thermal emission is also expected to arise from the colliding-wind region (Pittard 2010).
-The shocked wind material is a hot plasma likely to lead to some free-free emission.
+The shocked wind material is a hot plasma that is likely to lead to some free-free emission.
 A significant thermal contribution from this region would require sufficiently high densities (emission process proportional to the square of the density) that could appear in very short binaries.
-However, for long period systems, the winds are colliding at a much longer distance, leading to a severe drop in the density that is scaling as $1/r^2$ , with r being the distance from the star to the wind collision.
-According to the simulations by Pittard (2010), one may expect a significant contribution from colliding wind regions of radiative shocks that occur in quite short period systems, especially at radio and sub-millimeter frequencies well above our measurement frequency.
-On top of that, one cannot call upon any free-free emission enhancement due to the clumpiness of the emitting material, as most likely density structures do not survive the shocks and dissipate in the post-shock region of adiabatic shocked winds (Pittard 2007).
-At 1.67 GHz for a wide system producing adiabatic shocks such HD 167971, the thermal emission arising from the colliding-wind region is certainly even lower than that coming from the individual winds.
+However, for long-period systems, the winds are colliding at a much longer distances, leading to a severe drop in the density that is scaling as $1/r^2$, with r being the distance from the star to the wind collision.
+According to the simulations by Pittard (2010), we could expect a significant contribution from colliding wind regions of radiative shocks that occur in quite short period systems, especially at radio and submillimeter frequencies well above our measurement frequency.
+On top of that, we cannot call upon any free-free emission enhancement due to the clumpiness of the emitting material, as most likely density structures do not survive the shocks and dissipate in the post-shock region of adiabatic shocked winds (Pittard 2007).
+At 1.67 GHz, for a wide system producing adiabatic shocks such HD 167971, the thermal emission arising from the colliding-wind region is certainly even lower than that coming from the individual winds.
 The radio source we measured with the EVN is thus by no means compatible with thermal emission.
-This is lending further support to the idea that our EVN source is attributable to the synchrotron emission region.
+This lends further support to the idea that our EVN source is attributable to the synchrotron emission region.